 Programs dedicated to international understanding and language education

-Day 2 – After a light breakfast, you will head over to one of the local ranches for a 2 hour trail ride with a spectacular view of the Kananaskis area, followed by a delicious barbecued steak lunch.
-This afternoon, you will enjoy a hike along the banks of the Kananaskis River.
-Return to your camp for dinner.
+Day 2 -After a light breakfast, travel to one of the local ranches for a two hour trail ride through the spectacular views of the Kananaskis area, followed by a delicious barbecued steak lunch.
+In the afternoon, you will then enjoy a vigorous hike along the beautiful banks of the Kananaskis River before returning to your camp for dinner.

-Day 8 – Today, you will experience breathtaking views as you take the Jasper SkyTram to the top of Whistler Mountain.
-Spend some time hiking and exploring before enjoying lunch in the Summit Cafe.
+Day 7 – Today, breathtaking views will be spread out before you as you take the Jasper SkyTram to the top of Whistler Mountain.
+Spend some time hiking and exploring this gorgeous region before enjoying lunch in the Summit Cafe.
 Later, discover nearby mountain lakes and enjoy a swim in their refreshing waters prior to returning to the camp for an evening meal.

 - Schedule may vary depending upon weather